 Falls are the leading cause of death, injury and hospital admissions among the elderly population.
-According to the National Council on Aging (NCOA), one out of every four Americans aged 65 and older falls every year.
+According to a Centers for Disease Control and Prevention (CDC) report, one out of every four Americans aged 65 and older falls each year.

-Not only are seniors more prone to falling, but they are also more susceptible to fall-related injuries such as a broken hip or head trauma.
-Understanding why older individuals are at an increased risk can help family caregivers take the proper precautions to keep their loved ones safely on their feet.
+Not only are seniors more prone to falling, but they are also more susceptible to injury.
+Of the nearly 36 million falls that happen annually among this age group, more than 8 million of these result in fall-related injuries like a broken hip or head trauma.
+Understanding why older individuals are at increased risk can help family caregivers take the proper precautions to keep their loved ones safely on their feet.

 A fall rarely occurs due to only one of the reasons above.
 When any of these factors combine, it can lead to a serious, possibly life-threatening injury.
 Even if a loved one is lucky to escape a fall uninjured, the experience can leave them shaken.
-The fear of falling again can cause them to withdraw and become more sedentary, which often leads to further physical and even mental decline.
-To keep your loved one safe and healthy, learn how you can modify their home and lifestyle to prevent fall-related injuries.
+Unfortunately, the fear of falling again can cause them to withdraw and become more sedentary, which often leads to further physical and even mental decline.
+To keep your loved one safe and healthy, learn how you can help modify their home and lifestyle to improve safety and prevent falls.